Apply Now

 This course is designed to study the microbiology principles with a human perspective.
 The course will provide a basic understanding of microbial structure, function and their role in infectious diseases.
 There will also be an emphasis on the application of microorganisms and their relationship to various disease processes.
 Upon completion of the course, the students will be able to demonstrate the working knowledge of the microorganisms and their impact on infectious diseases.

-Prerequisite: CHE 101; BIO 225 or SCI 200, or introductory college level biology course
+Prerequisites: CHE 101, BIO 225 or SCI 200 or college level introductory biology course

 DETAILS